 FAQs

-CNC milling refers to the use of computer numerical control (CNC) technology to control the cutting tools of milling machines for precise machining of workpieces.
+CNC milling refers to the use of computer numerical control (CNC) technology to control the cutting tools of milling machines for the precise machining of workpieces.
 CNC milling operates by using pre-programmed G-code to instruct the machine on how to move and operate, efficiently producing complex parts and components.

 CNC Milling and CNC Turning are both precision machining technologies.
 But, the main difference is in the method of machining and the application scenarios.
 CNC Milling uses a rotating tool to machine a stationary workpiece.
 It’s good for complex parts and planar surfaces.
 CNC Turning uses a workpiece that is rotated in a fixture with a straight-line tool.
 It’s for machining cylindrical or rotating body parts.